 Ancient Roman Latrine, Ostia Antica

-This latrine, built within two Hadrianic-era shops (117–138 AD), is one of the best-preserved in Ostia.
+This latrine, built within two Hadrianic-era shops (117–138), is one of the best-preserved in Ostia.
 Twenty marble seats lined three walls, with a central drainage channel and a front gutter for sponge cleaning.
 A basin against the wall allowed for ablutions.
 Holes in thresholds suggest these seats once had revolving wooden lids, blending sanitation with comfort in communal use.